 Develop your leadership skills and deepen your knowledge of the ever-changing global business environment through Wesleyan’s intensive 18-month fast-track program with classes scheduled on alternate weekends so that you can pursue an advanced business education without interrupting your career.

 According to students, the Executive MBA curriculum is challenging but also immediately relevant to today’s global business concerns.
+With so many advantages of a Wesleyan EMBA our graduates have great things to say about this graduate program and how it has enabled them to advance their careers.

 The course examines the various aspects of organizational behavior, allowing the student to gain valuable insights for increasing decision-making options.
 Methods of objective achievement are explored through an evaluation of students' individual management styles.
 The course emphasizes relationships, factors influencing behavior in organizations, and the various means used by efficient managers to develop control and leadership within their organizations.